 We use the most efficient automated calling program to contact customers regarding their bank cards.
 If fraud is suspected on your card, you will receive either an email, text, or automated call asking you to respond and provide a piece of information that only you should have the answer to.
-If you miss the call and the Fraud Center asks you to call them back, the phone number is (855) 293-2456.

 We understand that fraudsters often can call customers imitating banks.
 If you receive a call you are unsure of, hang up or delete the text, but make sure you call us toll free at (855) 844-6151 in the event that the call was legitimate.
 If there is fraud occurring on your card, our staff can intervene and block the fraudulent activity.

 It is important that we are able to email, text, and\or call you if fraud is suspected on your bank card.
 This can be done by keeping your contact records current with us.
 Because we respect your privacy, your information will be kept confidential, except for what is needed by the bank to service your accounts.
 Only give this information to staff at one of our branches.
 Do not share this information over the phone or via text as the criminals are out there too, waiting to get this information.